-Peak demand is when demand is at its highest.
-The challenge for utilities is delivering power to handle every customer’s peaks.
-Using power at the very moment of the highest demand can disrupt overall supply, unless there are enough reserves.
-Therefore, utilities bill for peak demand.
-For some larger customers, utilities might even take the largest peak and apply across the full billing period.
+As you are most probably aware, peak demand is when demand is at its highest.
+The challenge for utilities is delivering the necessary power requirements to handle every customer’s peak.
+Using power at the very moment of the highest demand can disrupt the overall supply – unless there are enough reserves at hand.
+Therefore, a utility bill for peak demand.
+For larger customers, utilities might even take the largest peak and apply across the full billing period.

 Utilities apply surcharges to companies with a lower power factor.
-The costs of lower efficiency can be steep – driving a gas-guzzling car.
+The costs of lower efficiency can be steep – driving a petrol-guzzling car for example.
 The lower the power factor, the less efficient the circuit and the higher the overall operating cost.
-The higher the operating cost, the higher the likelihood that utilities will penalize a customer for overutilization.
-In most circuits there is never power factor equal to one, because there is always some impedance (interference) on the power lines.
+However, the higher the operating cost, the higher the likelihood that utilities will penalise a customer for over-utilisation.
+In most circuits, there is never a power factor equal to one because there is always some situational impedance on the power lines.

 Types of power:

 Beer is active power (kW)—the useful power, or the liquid beer, is the energy that is doing work.
 This is the part you want.